-The Georgia wrongful death attorneys at The Werner Law Firm frequently handle wrongful death claims arising from trucking wrecks, tire failures, car wrecks, and other reckless and/or negligent acts.
+The Georgia wrongful death attorneys at Werner Wetherington frequently handle wrongful death claims arising from trucking wrecks, tire failures, car wrecks, and other reckless and/or negligent acts.
 A Georgia wrongful death claim is very different from a normal wreck case and it is important to have an attorney who has experience with these types of claims.
 Unlike a normal road wreck, a wrongful death claim in Georgia implicates probate law, estate law, and many other legal issues.
 In a wrongful death claim, the Estate is entitled to pursue any claims the deceased would have been entitled to had he or she survived and pursued a claim on his or her own.
 The surviving family members may also be entitled to bring claims for the wrongful death of the loved one.
 A Georgia wrongful death attorney will help family members recover economic, non-economic, and, in certain cases, punitive damages for the loss of a loved one.

 Who Can Bring a Wrongful Death Claim in Georgia?